darbyluv2code/spring-boot-3-spring-6-hibernate-for-beginners/11-appendix/course-links.md

 Here is a list of links that I mentioned in the course.
 I also added extra links that you may find useful.

+### Download Source Code and PDFs

+* The source code is available here on GitHub: [spring-boot-3-spring-6-hibernate-for-beginners](https://github.com/darbyluv2code/spring-boot-3-spring-6-hibernate-for-beginners)

+* The PDFs are only available inside the course.
+PDFs are attached to [Lecture 3 in the course](https://www.udemy.com/course/spring-hibernate-tutorial/learn/lecture/5117038).

 ### Section 1: Spring Boot 3 Quick Start

 | Name       | Web Link       |